happysheep0719/Sean-s-Cheat-Sheet/algorithms/data-storage.md

 - __P8.
 Add Two Numbers__

-    - Step 1 - Reverse two linkedlists
+    - Step 1 - Reverse two linked lists
-    - Step 2 - Add the number and create one new Linkedlist
+    - Step 2 - Add the number and create one new linked list
-    - Step 3 - Reverse the new linkedlist
+    - Step 3 - Reverse the new linked list

 - __P9.
 Check if a linked list is palindrome__